National Policies and Precautionary Limits

 Questions have arisen as to whether the environments within transmission line rights-of-way are inhospitable to native bees and honey bees, both crucial to agricultural production.
 The U.S. Geological Survey states (Featured Story ) that:

 “According to the USDA [U.S. Department of Agriculture], bees of all sorts pollinate approximately 75 percent of the fruits, nuts and vegetables grown in the United States…bee pollination is responsible for more than $15 billion in increased crop value each year.”
-Recent research has shown that high voltage transmission line easements can provide quality habitat for native bees, particularly when these areas are managed in a way that promotes the growth of native shrubs and flowering perennials.
+Recent research has shown that high voltage transmission line easements can provide quality habitats for native bees, particularly when these areas are managed in a way that promotes the growth of native shrubs and flowering perennials.
 Honeybees in commercial hives with metallic components in high electric fields under high voltage transmission lines may experience tiny electrical discharges within the hives.
 These effects can be mitigated by not using metal parts for hive construction, shielding with a simple wire mesh, and grounding or moving the hives a short distance away from directly underneath the line.

 Theories of Mechanisms: Over the years, many theories have been advanced to explain how low level magnetic fields may interact with the cells and tissues within our bodies.
 For example, in the 1980s the ‘cyclotron resonance’ theory was introduced predicting how certain ions like calcium and lithium would be affected by magnetic fields of specific frequency and magnitude.
 Although the theory attracted attention at the time, further analyses and experiments did not support its plausibility, and scientific interest in it faded.